-Whether it’s a small original, a limited edition print, or a massive canvas, art that speaks to you creates a personal, layered and interesting home.
+Whether it’s a small original, a limited edition print, or a massive canvas, art that speaks to you creates a layered and interesting home that will stand out in the sea of AirBnB listings.
 We are sharing our five favourites places to source artwork that benefits the maker – no big box solutions here!

 Become a regular visitor – either online or in person – at your local, or not so local, art galleries.
 Typically a gallery will have a broad range of style and price point, and feature emerging artists as well as established artists.

 I follow a number of galleries across the country, and make a point of stopping in at galleries when visiting new towns and cities.
 This is a great way to establish which artists you are drawn to, the style/s you like and gain an understanding of how much original art costs.

 I love a good collaboration.
 Consider connecting with local artists and explore displaying their artwork in your guest accommodation for purchase.
 The artist receives exposure, you receive amazing, original art to style your AirBnB for free, and your guests have the opportunity to buy a beautiful keepsake reminding them of their stay.
 That’s a win-win-win!